Quansight/Quansight-website/apps/labs/posts/escaping-lyskov-substitution-hell.md

 ## What's a real-world example where this is useful?

 A real-world example where this concept shows up is the library [Narwhals](github.com/narwhals-dev/narwhals).
-There, we define some protocols such as `CompliantDataFrame` and `CompliantSeries`, which can then be implemented by different backends:
+There, we find protocols `CompliantDataFrame` and `CompliantSeries` which are then implemented for different backends:

-- For PyArrow, we implement `ArrowDataFrame` and `ArrowSeries`.
+- For PyArrow, there's `ArrowDataFrame` and `ArrowSeries`.
-- For Polars, we implement `PolarsDataFrame` and `PolarsSeries`.
+- For Polars, there's `PolarsDataFrame` and `PolarsSeries`.
 - ...

-Now, `CompliantDataFrame` has some methods which accept `CompliantSeries` as arguments, such as:
+Now, `CompliantDataFrame` has some methods which accept `CompliantSeries` as parameters, such as:

 ```py
 class CompliantDataFrame: